 is a floating point number giving the width to height ratio.
 For example, all iPhone and iPad devices have an aspect ratio of 4.0/3.0 (1.3333) when in landscape mode.

-A value of -1 uses the whole screen's ratio.
+Use -1 if you want the app to fill the whole screen irrespective of aspect ratio.

 Using this last option may distort visual elements of the app if the device's aspect ratio is different to that used when developing the app (like watching an old 4 by 3 (4/3) programme on your widescreen TV).